inasafe/inasafe-doc/docs/source/training/socialisation/other_hazards.rst

    :align: center

-.. note:: Notice the difference between the first **people** layer and the other 2 people, the second one has a source of *AsiaPop rescaled 1km2*, the third *AsiaPop rescaled 5km2*
+.. note:: Notice the difference between the first **people** layer and the other 2 people layers, the second one has a source of *AsiaPop rescaled 1km2*, the third *AsiaPop rescaled 5km2*

 30. Make sure the only **people** checked is Source= AsiaPop